 “Drivers can expect to see extra enforcement efforts on South Carolina roadways during the holidays to help reduce the number of impaired drivers,” said Colonel Christopher Williamson, Commander of the SC Highway Patrol.
 “If you plan to attend a holiday event and alcohol is part of the celebration, designate a sober driver.
 It’s never okay to drink and drive.”

 SCDPS began airing a paid public service announcement on December 14th that emphasizes the dangers of impaired driving.
-The 15-second ad will appear on cable and connected televisions, radio, social media, and YouTube.
+The :15 second video PSA will appear on cable and connected televisions, radio, social media, and YouTube.

 The South Carolina Department of Public Safety offers these safety tips to ensure a safe ride home: